nicholasferguson/Display.Quaternion.Rotation/README.md

 a2b0 + a2b1 + a2b2+ a2b3 + <br>
 a3b0 + a3b1 + a3b2+ a3b3  <br>

-With a 'complex number interface' we could then reduce these multiplication results to a [X Y Z] or 'pure quaternion'.
+In this example, with a 'complex number interface' we could then reduce these multiplication results to a [X Y Z] or 'pure quaternion'.

 ### Generate a  'Complex Number Interface' to get a quaternion multiplication function

 A complex number interface also has three axes: i, j, k.
 They interface to X,Y,Z axis.
-This interface will allow us to simplify quaternion multiplication to a pure quaternion.
+In our example, this interface will allow us to simplify a quaternion multiplication to a pure quaternion.

 First we need some rules for complex number multiplication.
-With these rules we will substitute pairs of complex numbers with a single complex numbers.
+With these rules we will substitute pairs of complex numbers with a single complex number.
 This yields our X, Y, Z rotated point.

 **Hamilton discovered that**<br>
 ijk = -1 and of course ii, jj, kk = -1.<br>